madnuttah/unbound-docker/doc/DETAILS.md

 | --------- | ------------------------ |
 | `5335`    | Listening Port (TCP/UDP) |

 If you want to use this image as a standalone DNS resolver _without_ Pi-hole, the given ports must be changed to `53` (TCP/UDP) in your unbound.conf and docker-compose.yaml.
+You may need to enable CAPabilities in your compose file.

 ### Usage

 The most elegant way to get started is using [docker-compose](https://docs.docker.com/compose/).
-I have provided combined Pi-hole/Unbound [`docker-compose.yaml`](https://github.com/madnuttah/unbound-docker/blob/main/unbound/examples/) samples which I'm using in slightly modified form that makes use of a combined [MACVLAN/Bridge](https://docs.docker.com/network/macvlan/) or [Bridge](https://docs.docker.com/network/bridge/) network which **must** be adapted to your network environment and to suit your needs. **Especially all entries in angle brackets (<>) needs your very attention!**
+I have provided combined Pi-hole/Unbound [`docker-compose.yaml`](https://github.com/madnuttah/unbound-docker/tree/main/doc/examples/) samples which I'm using in slightly modified form that makes use of a combined [MACVLAN/Bridge](https://docs.docker.com/network/macvlan/) or [Bridge](https://docs.docker.com/network/bridge/) network which **must** be adapted to your network environment and to suit your needs. **Especially all entries in angle brackets (<>) needs your very attention!**

 *I prefer using a combined MACVLAN/Bridge network configuration, but other network configurations will run as well.*

-I have added a custom bridge network to the [`MACVLAN example`](https://github.com/madnuttah/unbound-docker/blob/main/unbound/examples/docker-compose.yaml%20(mcvlan)) so your host is able communicate with the container and vice versa.
+I have added a custom bridge network to the [`MACVLAN example`](https://github.com/madnuttah/unbound-docker/tree/main/doc/examples/docker-compose.yaml%20(mcvlan)) so your host is able communicate with the container and vice versa.
 If you don't like to have an additional bridge network, take a look at [this workaround](https://blog.oddbit.com/post/2018-03-12-using-docker-macvlan-networks/).

 Anyway, you can also spin up the container with the following command: